iamtejasmane/crud-api-golang/README.md

-# Moview CRUD API Server
+# Movies CRUD API Server
 This is a movie server built to perform the CRUD options in Golang.

 ## Feature